How the Jewish and Latino Communities Resolved Conflict in Post-War Boyle Heights (1940s-1950s)

 So what did the Jewish leaders of the area do post-war to fight racial conflict and prevent violence in the changing community?
 How did they overcome the issues of having to deal with the communal bitterness felt by the growing racial minority groups regarding housing and job market inequity?
 How did Jews react with even being perceived as exploiters and absentee landlords controlling these older neighborhoods?

 The fact is scape-goating of Jews in the eastside has existed as far back as any of us remember.
-And it is something that the Jewish community out of necessity realized they had to address more assertively when they founded themselves in the role of being the smaller minority here after the war.
+And it is something that the Jewish community out of necessity realized they had to address more assertively when they found themselves in the role of being the smaller minority here after the war.

 We need to more honestly tell the story of the communal challenges of that era.
 Instead of avoiding the hard truths which culminate at this point in history.
 We need to recognize the reality that even in the “good old days” of the historic interracial community of Boyle Heights of yesteryear which many are prone to idealize today, even then the established community of Jews of the area had to put a great deal of work and invest a lot of money into dispelling racism, classism, antisemitism and preventing misdirected violence.